rajonya-eng/InventoryManagementProject_Skill_India/README.md

 4. sales.json has been created to save the bills of the buyers and the total sales.

 ## About me:
 I am Rajonya Mondal, currently pursuing B.Tech in Computer Science and Engineering from Kalyani Government Engineering College.
 This project is a part of Skill India internship programme by Elite Techno Groups.
-I

 ## Contact me:
 Email ID: rajonyarajjo@gmail.com